MarcelHohmeister/Arduino-Communicator/README.md

 ## Features

 ### Serial Communication
-- Connects to an Arduino board over a serial port.
+- The app **automatically tries to connect to the Arduino on COM9** at startup.
-- By default, the app tries to communicate over **COM9** (the port used during development).
+- If no Arduino is found on COM9, the connection must be **manually established** later.
-- If your Arduino is on a different port, you can manually set the port using the **"Verbindung aufbauen"** button in the app.
+- You can manually set the port using the **"Verbindung aufbauen"** button in the app.

 ### Projects
 - Create new projects with **custom names**.